by-jp/www.byjp.me/content/photos/instagram/usw3dro7rld34w7d7al3imeoue/index.md

-On to snowy Sedona tomorrow, but not before the outdoor activities Mecca that is Flagstaff\!
+On to snowy Sedona tomorrow, but not before the outdoor activities Mecca that is Flagstaff!